SINTEF-9012/Erdre/README.md

 # Erdre - Erroneous data repair for Industry 4.0.

+---

+**UPDATE**: Erdre has been forked to [d2m](https://github.com/SINTEF-9012/d2m), where we continue the development of a more general machine learning pipeline for tabular and time series data, expanding beyond the scope of erroneous data repair.

+---

 A machine learning pipeline enabling Responsible AI:

 - **Explainable AI**, using SHAP, LIME or both.